oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

   - jimenas-post-on-keycloak
 -->

-Adopting a microservices architecture provides unique opportunities to add failover and resiliency to your systems, so your components can handle load spikes and errors gracefully.
+Adopting a microservices architecture provides unique opportunities to add failover and resiliency to your systems so your components can gracefully handle load spikes and errors.
 Microservices make change less expensive, too.
 They can also be a good idea when you have a large team working on a single product.
 You can break up your project into components that can function independently.
-Once components can function independently, they can be built, tested, and deployed independently.
+Once components can operate independently, they can be built, tested, and deployed separately.
 This gives an organization and its teams the agility to develop and deploy quickly.

-Java is a great language with a vast open source ecosystem to use when developing a microservice architecture.
+Java is an excellent language with a vast open source ecosystem for developing a microservice architecture.
 In fact, some of the biggest names in our industry use Java and contribute to its ecosystem.
 Have you ever heard of Netflix, Amazon, or Google?
 What about eBay, Twitter, and LinkedIn?
-Yes, major companies handling incredible traffic are doing it with Java.
+Yes, web-scale companies handling incredible traffic are doing it with Java.

 Implementing a microservices architecture in Java isn't for everyone.
 For that matter, implementing microservices, in general, isn't often needed.
 Most companies do it to scale their people, not their systems.
 Even Martin Fowler's original blog post on [Microservices](https://martinfowler.com/articles/microservices.html) recommends against it: